reginaldj123/quickgamer/README.md

 - __The Game Area__

-  - This section will allow the user to play the maths game.
-The user will be able to easily see icons for addition,  subtraction, multiplication, and division games.
-  - The user will be able to select the type of maths game they will be playing by clicking on the different icons.
+  - in this section you have the three icons which are  rock, paper,scissors
+  - you will have the labels for the player and the players icon and you will have the same for the bot which is the computer.
+  - the tally of results wins and loses will b tally in this area

 ![Game](media/love_maths_icons.png)